 “She was stunningly powerful, straight from the heart,” tweeted actress Ashley Judd, who is a Tennessee delegate to the convention.
 Judd said Obama was “breathtaking” and that the first lady’s remarks left her “rather speechless.”

-Democratic strategist Donna Brazile, who ran Al Gore’s presidential campaign in 2000, posted on Twitter that she thought Obama delivered an “inspirational” speech.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Democratic strategist Donna Brazile, who ran Al Gore’s presidential campaign in 2000, posted on Twitter that she thought Obama delivered an “inspirational” speech.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 She also noted the reaction inside the Time Warner Cable Arena.
 “Love is in the air,” Brazile said.